-How to Choose (and Apply!) the Best Makeup Primer for YouSeptember 10, 2021
+How to Choose the Best Makeup Primer for YouJune 30, 2022

-Face Primer is the beginning of any great makeup look, whether you’re rocking a full beat or just a few dabs of concealer.
-And while a great skincare regimen can work wonders for making sure your makeup wears flawlessly throughout the day, primer is the real key to getting your makeup to perform the way it should.
+Face primer is essential to any great makeup look — whether you’re rocking a full beat or just a few dabs of concealer.
+And while a great skincare routine can work wonders for making sure your makeup wears flawlessly throughout the day, primer is the real key to getting your makeup to perform the way it should.
 If you’re not familiar with makeup primers, let us give you a, um, primer.

 Keep reading for everything you ever wanted to know about makeup primers, including which one is right for you and how to apply them for maximum benefits.

 Primers are sort of like insurance for your makeup.
-Although they often wear many hats — smoothing, concealing, protecting and prepping — their main roles are to keep your makeup on longer and give your skin a smooth, flawless finish.
-Any fading, bleeding or blotchy behavior that can occur throughout the day can usually be prevented with the use of a little bit of primer under your foundation.
+Although they often perform many jobs, like smoothing, concealing, protecting and prepping, their main role is to keep your makeup on longer and give your skin a smooth, flawless finish.
+Any fading, bleeding or blotchiness that can occur throughout the day can usually be prevented with the use of a little bit of primer under your foundation.
 Better yet, many primers now are also infused with SPF, so they help keep your skin protected from UV rays while lending radiance.

 Types of Face Primers

 Anti-Aging PrimersAnti-aging primers have both protective and reparative qualities.
-Many feature SPF to protect against UV damage and other skin-healthy ingredients — like the IT Cosmetics No.50 Serum Anti Aging Collagen Veil Primer— that work to improve skin texture and tone.
+Many feature skin-healthy ingredients — like the L’Oréal Paris Age Perfect Blurring Face Primer Infused with Serum — that work to improve skin texture and tone.

 Illuminating PrimersOne surefire way to make your foundation look like skin and not makeup?
 Primers with illuminating properties like the NYX Professional Makeup High Glass Face Primer.
-Apply them on bare skin, all over the face or on the high points of it (nose, brow bone, cheekbone, Cupid’s bow) to add life and dimension to your complexion.
-If you’re having a good face day and don’t want to wear foundation, you can still use a highlighting primer to liven up your skin.
+Apply these formulas on bare skin, all over the face or on the high points of it (nose, brow bone, cheekbone and Cupid’s bow) to add life and dimension to your complexion.
+If you’re having a low-key day and don’t want to wear foundation, you can still use a highlighting primer to liven up your skin.
 If you’re willing to splurge a little we recommend the Giorgio Armani Beauty Luminous Silk Hydrating Primer, a holy grail face primer that works particularly well for dry skin.

 Pore-Minimizing PrimersIf you’re sick of your pores dominating your face, try a pore-minimizing formula.
 These oily skin-savers blur pores to make them less noticeable.
 A bonus?
 They also mattify, so you can get rid of shine and greasiness in one swipe.
-We love the Dermablend Pore Saver Matte Makeup Primer for its lightweight feel and smooth finish and the NYX Professional Makeup Pore Filler Targeted Stick for on-the-go skin blurring.
+We love the Maybelline New York Fit Me!
+Matte + Poreless Mattifying Primer for its lightweight feel, smooth finish, and broad spectrum SPF 20 protection.

 Hydrating PrimersDry, dehydrated skin can make wearing foundation a challenge — it settles into rough patches and gives your complexion a flaky appearance.
-If that sounds like you, try the YSL Beauty Nu Glow in Balm Primer which hydrates skin with shea butter and vegetable glycerin.
-Plus, it's infused with light-reflecting pearls and potent illuminating rosat extract for instant radiance.
+If that sounds like you, try the NYX Professional Makeup Plump Right Back Primer + Serum.
+It’s infused with hydrating ingredients like hyaluronic acid, vitamin E and vitamin B5 to keep skin looking glowy and refreshed all day.

-How to Apply Face PrimerOnce you’ve found your ideal primer, you need to master the fine art of application.
+How to Apply Face PrimerOnce you’ve found your ideal primer, it’s time to master the fine art of application.
 The first rule of primer?
-Always apply moisturizer before priming, as it makes your primer application even.
-Wait a few minutes after your application before priming and start in the center of the face and work your way out.
-Giorgio Armani celebrity makeup artist Tim Quinn recommends applying primer with your fingertips or a sponge and avoiding the eye area.
+Always apply moisturizer before priming, as it makes your primer application smoother.
+Wait a few minutes after applying moisturizer before applying primer, then start in the center of the face and work your way out.
+Celebrity makeup artist Tim Quinn recommends applying primer with your fingertips or a sponge and avoiding the eye area.
 Once your primer is on, allow a few minutes for it to set before applying foundation.

 Start with a cleansed and moisturized face.
 Apply sunscreen of your choosing, and then you’re ready for primer.